 Even cooling down from a hot shower is tough for some people, so plan bathing carefully.
 Try showering at night before you go to bed, if you're the kind of person who doesn't need a shower to wake up.
 If this isn't an option, give yourself plenty of extra time in the morning to cool down after your shower, and maybe even back off the hot water.
 If you tend to break a sweat on your way to work -- perhaps while you walk to the subway station or when you get into your hot car during the summer -- consider taking your work clothes with you and changing into them once you're at the office.
 Keep a small fan on your desk and allow for some cool down time once you get to work.

-For more on the mysteries of perspiration, check out the links on the next page.
+For more on the mysteries of perspiration, check out the links below.